-- The resolution will be higher (1km2) and we will include a broader set of taxa and essential ecosystem services. - Targets for features will be based on Favourable Reference Rangers developed within NaturaConnect. - Costs and socio-economic constraints, including current and future land use and land cover, will be added to capture the implementation feasibility.
-Costs are particularly relevant for strict protection, where human activities will be more restricted. - We will account for climate change scenarios to identify priority areas that are resilient and well-connected spatially, by including the current and future distributions of species and habitats. - We will use the pledges of EU Member States to select the protected areas set to consider as part of the 30% target. - We will explore the implications of different definitions of strict protection.
-The choice of which species and habitats should be strictly protected in addition to old-growth and primary forests, and what type of management and activities are allowed, impacts the prioritisation results.
-For example, it might be more feasible to distribute new strictly protected areas evenly across EU Member States and/or biogeographic regions.
-We will propose criteria for the identification of species and habitats that need to be strictly protected, e.g., informed by the types of threats that can be mitigated by designation for strict protection. - The code for the analysis will be as reproducible as possible given data, computational constraints and setup and publicly available.
+- Costs and socio-economic constraints, including current and future land use and land cover, will be added to capture the implementation feasibility.
+Costs are particularly relevant for strict protection, where human activities will be more restricted. - We will account for climate change scenarios to identify priority areas that are resilient and well-connected spatially, by including the current and future distributions of species and habitats. - We will use the pledges of EU Member States to select the protected areas set to be considered as part of the 30% target. - Protected areas are only one element of a TEN-N; it is essential to ensure these are connected via multifunctional corridors.
+Priorities for enhancing connectivity will be included in the spatial planning exercise of the project. - We will explore the implications of different definitions of strict protection. - The code for the analysis will be as reproducible as possible, given data, computational constraints and setup, and will be made publicly available.